powerbot15/event-dispatcher/README.md

 # Events Dispatcher

-## Easy handling of custom logical events
+## Easy handling of the custom logical events

- Event dispatcher is a lightweight javascript module for custom events handling in **both frontend javascript and Node.js**.
+ Event dispatcher is a lightweight javascript module for custom events handling in **both Node.js and frontend javascript**.

 ### Installation